prashantbhudwal/gameOfWar/Readme.md

 It is a basic app that lets you play a card game called war with the computer.

-# TODOs
+# UpNext

-- Store and render the score of the players
+- Style the endGame Screen
-- Decide and render winner of the game.
+- Add audio
-- Make the game responsive with variables and media queries
+- add basic animations

-# Bugs
+  - the shadow behind the cards breathes
-- A black bar at the bottom of the screen
+- Make the game responsive, until then, show a no mobile layout message on the screen